-Bank Switch is a campaign to pressure Canadian Banks to clean up their act and stop funding the expansion of the fossil fuel industry.
-We’re asking people to start with a letter or email and give the banks a deadline of April 22 (Earth Day) 2021 — hopefully this will trigger the human instinct of ‘loss aversion’ and get things moving within their organization.
-The long lead time means you can make the switch just after their Annual General Meetings next year.
-If the policies your bank announces over the next year are good enough, you also won’t have to deal with the hassle of actually filling out all the forms to move your money.
-If they fail to act, send them a reminder and then make a plan to move your money sometime this fall on a day that work for you.
+Bank Switch is a campaign to pressure Canadian Banks to stop funding fossil fuels.
+We’re asking people to start with a letter, call or email giving the banks a deadline of April 22 (Earth Day) 2021.
+If your bank does clean up their act, you won’t have to actually moving your money.
+If they fail to act, send them a reminder and then make a plan to switch banks on a day that works for you.

 We suggest using the demands developed by Banktrack:

 - publicly clarify your position on the relation between climate change and the extraction and burning of fossil fuels